leo-210/sunny/README.md

     })

   io.println(
-    "Marseille is located at :"
+    "Marseille is located at :\n"
     <> float.to_string(location.latitude)
     <> "\n"
     <> float.to_string(location.longitude),